Hmm... why are you here?

 This is discomfort.

-If you choose to take the BOW path, you have to learn to expect pointed moments—or “dots”—of discomfort.
+If you choose to take the BOW path—if you decide to make that the focus of your self-improvement efforts—you have to learn to expect pointed moments, or dots, of discomfort.

 But the good thing is—and this is why the Yin and Yang symbol was modified: the contrast softens over time.
-The dots of discomfort will fade.
+The discomfort will fade.

 As you grow into the habit of letting it arrive, or even seeking it out, and observing it mindfully... it runs its course.
 It passes.